 What are Sector Funds?
 Meaning, Benefits and More

 Many investors prefer investing in mutual funds, as it allows them to diversify their portfolio.
-While this may help the investors mitigate the investment risks to some extent, the returns may also get moderated.
+While this may help the investors mitigate investment risks to some extent, the returns may also get moderated.
 This is because a better performance given by one security may have been partially offset by another security, which has underperformed.
 Similarly, investors may want to invest in specific sectors or markets to benefit from available investment opportunities.
 Such investors may consider investing in sector funds, which provide a focused investment exposure for a particular sector.

 What are Sectoral Funds?

-For example, a banking fund will focus on banks and financial companies.
+Example 1: A banking fund will focus on banks and financial companies.
 Similarly, a consumption fund will focus on the companies operating in the FMCG and consumption sectors.
 As per the investment mandate, the fund managers must concentrate only on the stocks within a particular industry and do not have much flexibility to invest in other sectors.

 Benefits of Sectoral Funds